Dinu Brătianu: Early career

 He was born at the estate of Florica, in Ștefănești, Argeș County, the son of the great Romanian statesman Ion Brătianu and of his wife, Pia Brătianu (née Pleșoianu).
 The fourth of five children, his brothers were Ion I. C. Brătianu and Vintilă Brătianu.
 Dinu Brătianu attended Saint Sava High School in Bucharest, while also taking private lessons with the mathematicians Spiru Haret and David Emmanuel.
 He then studied engineering at the Bucharest Polytechnic, graduating in 1890, and then pursued his studies at the École des mines in Paris.

 Upon returning to Romania, he worked on the coordination of oil field exploitation works in Solonț, Bacău County.
-He took part in the installation of the first wells in Moinești, in the construction of the railway that was mounted on Tarcău River valley, and of the railway bridges between Barboși and Brăila.
-He later was the director of the Romanian Bank, the most important private bank in the country at the time, and several other credit unions.
+He took part in the installation of the first wells in Moinești, in the construction of the railway in Tarcău River valley, and of the railway bridges between Barboși and Brăila.
+He later was director of the Romanian Bank, the most important private bank in the country at the time, and several other credit unions.